surya-d007/Go_FileManagement_Backend/README.md

 4. Automatic cleanup of expired files from S3 and PostgreSQL.
 5. Shareable public links for files.
 6. DB queries cache

+## Background Cron Job

+> #### The application includes a background job that runs once in 24hrs to delete expired files from S3 and PostgreSQL.
+The job is started automatically when the application starts.

 ## API info: